turingschool/backend-curriculum-site/module1/lessons/ruby_object_model.markdown

 ## WarmUp

-- What's the difference between a class and an instance from Ruby's perspective?
+- What is a superclass and how is it implemented?
-- How are modules used as "mix-ins"?
+- What is a module and how is it implemented?
 - How do you know what variables, methods and classes you have available at any given time?

 ## Investigative Methods